A

 |

-truths even though the author may receive satisfaction from the writing without
+psychological truths even though the author may receive satisfaction from

-fully understanding its psychological implications.
-And even though school
+the writing without fully understanding its psychological implications.
+And

 In this regard, Edgar Allan

-Poe wrote a fascinating short story, The Purloined Letter, whose intrigue
+Poe wrote a fascinating short story, The Purloined Letter, a story of intrigue and desperation.

 begins with a Queen watching helplessly in horror while a royal Minister